a-sriel/project-2/devlog.md

 The output is currently working.
 I want to start getting some of the synchronization down.
 I just need to understand how to implement the thread queueing, and once I have the logic down, it should be simple from there.

+I'm trying to implement some mutex logic now.
+It's difficult to understand how the customer and teller interacts through threads.
+I don't think we are supposed to use queues, and instead rely on semaphores, so I'm trying to figure out how to capture the logic.